 Through an online graduate program, students often take a course that examines the development of the English language.
 Subject matter in the course covers the Anglo-Saxon era to the present.

 Students study contemporary trends in American literature and read prominent authors of the post-WWII era.
 Course readings are drawn from both literary fiction and genre fiction.

 This course engages the theory and practice of writing fiction.
 Students develop their unique styles and voices through a series of fiction writing assignments.

 Career Information for Graduates

 An online master's degree in English prepares students to teach composition and literature at the secondary and postsecondary levels.
 It also has applications to careers in law, publishing and writing.
-The U.S. Bureau of Labor Statistics (BLS) projects that between 2014-2024, employment of secondary teachers will grow 6%, employment of postsecondary English language and literature teachers will grow 10%, employment of authors and writers will grow 2%, and jobs for editors will shrink by 5%.
+The U.S. Bureau of Labor Statistics (BLS) projects that between 2018-2028, employment of secondary teachers will grow 4%, employment of postsecondary English language and literature teachers will grow 4%, employment of authors and writers will have little to no change, and jobs for editors will shrink by 3%.

 Students who already earned online master's degrees in English and are interested in pursuing advanced academic careers can pursue a Ph.D.
 As of November 2013, doctoral level programs in English were rarely available online.

 Online master's degree programs in English are common and can be completed either exclusively online, or with a blend of online and in-person training.
 The focus of these programs varies from linguistics to education to trends in American literature.